emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-4.md

 - [Command-Line Options for the Installer, Uninstaller, and install_patches Utility for Oracle Solaris 10 and Linux Platforms](https://docs.oracle.com/cd/E37069_01/html/E37072/gozps.html#OSSIGgiqse)
 - [Components and Package Names in Oracle Solaris Studio](https://docs.oracle.com/cd/E37069_01/html/E37072/gozpl.html)

-Note the use of the "`--tempdir`" parameter - the default location is "_/tmp_", however as it is a relatively small partition by default, it might not have enough space required for the Solaris Studio installation.
+Note the use of the `"--tempdir"` parameter - the default location is "_/tmp_", however as it is a relatively small partition by default, it might not have enough space required for the Solaris Studio installation.

 Because we installed the system by using the minimal install option and not the recommended "_Developer System Support_" or "_Entire Distribution_" options, the installer will complain about that.
 This can be ignored now, as we explicitly added/installed all the prerequisites of the Sun Studio: